cloudonlanapps/keep_it_package/online_store/test/pending_tests.md

 ## Filters

-- [ ] F1 can fetch items with valid parentId
+- [ ] F1 can fetch items with valid parentId (null or any valid collectionId)
-- [ ] F2 parentId==null, returns all items without parentId
-- [ ] F3 From a collection, can return images from a specific date based on CreateDate
+- [ ] F2 From a collection, can return images from a specific date based on CreateDate
-- [ ] F4 From a collection, can return images from a specific (month, day) (ignoring year)
+- [ ] F3 From a collection, can return images from a specific (month, day) (ignoring year)
-- [ ] F5 From a collection, can return images from a specific month, given (year, month)
+- [ ] F4 From a collection, can return images from a specific month, given (year, month)

 ## Known issues